LeeMoriya/ElectricCat/README.md

 This is a port of Shiro_pb's awesome Electric Cat mod that makes use of the SlugBase framework.

+*This mod adds a fourth playable slugcat, the electric cat!*
+*To activate the cat's abilities get four food pips and, while standing, hold up for a few seconds.
+Besides that, the ability can be activated*
+*by touching the zap coils in five pebbles, eating a jellyfish, holding a lantern mouse and getting shocked by a centipede.*
+*The electric cat gets more agile and can stun foes on contact while the ability is activated.*

 ## Features:
 - Increased compatibility with other mods
 - You no longer shock tamed Lizards in charged mode